Asparagus racemosus: Australian Aboriginal uses

 The roots of Asparagus racemosus are boiled and give a liquid used as an external wash to treat colds and other sicknesses, by the Aboriginal people of the Moyle River area in the Northern Territory.
 (The Ngan'gi name for the plant is yerrwuwu.)

 Chemical constituents

-Asparagamine A, a polycyclic alkaloid was isolated from the dried roots and subsequently synthesized to allow for the construction of analogs.
+Constituents of shatavari include steroidal saponins, mucilage, and alkaloids.
+Asparagamine A, a polycyclic alkaloid, was isolated from the dried roots and subsequently synthesized to allow for the construction of analogs.

 Steroidal saponins, shatavaroside A, shatavaroside B, filiasparoside C, shatavarins, immunoside, and schidigerasaponin D5 (or asparanin A) were isolated from the roots of Asparagus racemosus.

-Also known is the isoflavone 8-methoxy-5,6,4'-trihydroxyisoflavone 7-O-β-D-glucopyranoside.
+Also present is the isoflavone 8-methoxy-5,6,4'-trihydroxyisoflavone 7-O-β-D-glucopyranoside.